How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 Like they say, “Be where your customers are”.

-Get on Reddit, Quora, Facebook, Twitter, Instagram, Pinterest, Google plus.
-Share on other platforms like Medium, LinkedIn, StumbleUpon, Slideshare.
+Get on Reddit, Quora, Facebook, Twitter, Instagram, Pinterest, and Telegram.
+Share on other platforms like Medium, LinkedIn, StumbleUpon, and Slideshare.

 Make short-term goals, and stick to them until you achieve them.
 Work on one platform at a time and keep your focus sharp.
 Don’t move to another one until you’re done with the first one.